 Vegan Cardiologist dies in freak accident

 His name is Dr. Dick Versendaal.
 Here’s a quote from the the article.
-Take note the headline says his death is “puzzling” Notice that his friends in the piece say they want answers on this very well known doctor:
+Take note the headline says his death is “puzzling”.
+Notice that his friends in the piece say they want answers about this very well known doctor:

 Police investigating a three-vehicle crash last month in Bruce Township have not yet determined why one of the drivers headed in the wrong direction on M-53, causing the collision that killed him and another motorist.